Honeycombs

 To help our bees to fully adapt, we sowed fields with Portuguese wildflowers.
 The protection and preservation work we carried out over these years, namely with the oaks (black oak Quercus pyrenaica, a protected tree of the Serra de São Mamede Natural Park) has had brilliant results, producing an abundance of sap, ideal for feeding bees at a time of the year when flowers are no longer abundant.

 Our honey is unpasteurized and only lightly filtered to remove small pieces of plant debris, including pollen and beeswax.
 Our honey is not subjected to any process of heating or the addition of products such as sugar or water. (a procedure, unfortunately, used to make honey production more profitable and to make it look more appealing to consumers, a method that ends up giving rise to processed honey deprived of the benefits of raw honey because many of the nutrients have been lost during the heating or filtration processes.
-Many commercial honey products found in conventional supermarkets are often mixed, ultra-filtered and pasteurized).

 Raw honey from Azeitona Verde is just gently squeezed out of the comb, along with the pollen contained therein.
 This pure honey is a natural sweetener containing all the nutrients, enzymes and medicinal compounds for which honey is known.
 Rich in vitamins, proteins, minerals — an authentic source of energy!
 It is rich in antibacterial, antifungal and antiviral properties.